sn0rp/finense/README.md

 - INFURA_SECRET is your *Infura Project Secret*.
 - NOW_NODES is your *NOWNodes API Key*.
 - PORT is the port on which the API will listen (default 5000).

+Undisclosed environment variables are to be supplied by the user in a local deployment.
+Replace `***FILL THIS IN***` with the relevant information, in quotes with no spaces.

 5. Run Finense
 ```bash
 screen -S finense